jethrocarr/detectatron/README.md

 the build task and the testing task (eg as part of a CI/CD workflow).

+# Contributions

+All contributions are welcome via Pull Requests including documentation fixes, unit testing and better functionality.
+Note that new Java code should have associated unit tests in order to be accepted.

 # License

     Detectatron is licensed under the Apache License, Version 2.0 (the "License").